Danny-Dasilva/Blender-ML/README.md

 In this section we will be going over the general setup and functions that pull useful Object Decectition data with the assumption that the object in our scene will remain in the same position.
 This means the object wont change locations relative to the other objects in the scene.
 Another assumption will be that the camera can see the object in the scene regardless of where it is positioned.
 Later on in the tutorial we will cover the camera being obstructed by object in the scene.
 For now we will lay the basic groundwork of randomly spawning the camera and pulling object detection cordinates from our desired object.

+**important !**

+* if you see a bullet point bellow a function it indicates sections of importance

 The following code is found in `/classroom/static.blend`

 ### imports